 One visitor commented that, if I’m really interested in a better understanding of the creation/evolution debate, I should read “The Greatest Show On Earth” by Richard Dawkins*.
-It’s actually a reasonably good idea under the circumstances, given that Richard Dawkins has gone to the trouble to write the book to make the essentials of evolutionary theory accessible to the everyday person.
-Not only that, but his book is aimed squarely at creationists, primarily Christian creationists.
+It’s a good idea for a Christian of this era to have a working knowledge of evolution.
+Given that Richard Dawkins has gone to the trouble to write the book to make the essentials of evolutionary theory accessible to the everyday person, this book is a good chance to hear it argued by a passionate advocate of atheism.

 This is a fairly simple piano arrangement of the hymn “Be Thou My Vision”, with some “interesting” chords.
 I really like this hymn, and I wanted to try arranging it with some different chords.
 I quite like the 7th and 9th chords used here.